-A right of first refusal possessed by a third party could lower the value of 3 4 an asset to be sold in an auction.
-Prospective bidders may be less likely to spend the necessary resources in preparing a bid for an asset where there 5 is a high likelihood that a third party will exercise this right.
-Consequently, 6 there could be fewer and less serious bidders and thus theoretically a 7 tendency for auction prices to be lower.
-8 9 In other words, a bidder will tend to be less aggressive in its bidding if it 10 knows that, should it get a good price, a co-owner can take the asset away for the same price.
-Rights of first refusal have been invoked at least twice in the sale of power plants:
+A right of first refusal possessed by a third party could lower the value of an asset to be sold in an auction.
+Prospective bidders may be less likely to spend the necessary resources in preparing a bid for an asset where there is a high likelihood that a third party will exercise this right.
+Consequently, there could be fewer and less serious bidders and thus theoretically a tendency for auction prices to be lower.

-In November 1998 Pacific Gas and Electric selected FPL Group to purchase its Geysers geothermal capacity.
-In January 1999 the minority owner of the steam field (Calpine) bought out the majority owner and exercised its joint right of first refusal, acquiring the plants at the price negotiated by FPL.
+In other words, a bidder will tend to be less aggressive in its bidding if it knows that, should it get a good price, a co-owner can take the asset away for the same price.
+Rights of first refusal have been invoked at least twice in the sale of power plants, as follows:

-In June 1999 Niagara Mohawk attempted to sell its shares of Nine Mile 17 ٠ Point 1 and 2 (100% and 41%, respectively) and NYSEG's 18% share of 18 19 Unit 2 to AmerGen through an exclusive negotiation process.
-This attempt 20 failed when Rochester Gas & Electric, owner of 14% of Unit 2, exercised its right of first refusal.
-While Rochester Gas & Electric would be the 21 nominal purchaser, it had partnered with Entergy, which would assume 22 responsibility for funding the acquisition and operating the plant, and 23 would assume all associated risks.
+- In November 1998 Pacific Gas and Electric selected FPL Group to purchase its Geysers geothermal capacity.
+In January 1999 the minority owner of the steam field (Calpine) bought out the majority owner and exercised its joint right of first refusal, acquiring the plants at the price negotiated by FPL. - In June 1999 Niagara Mohawk attempted to sell its shares of Nine Mile Point 1 and 2 (100% and 41%, respectively) and NYSEG's 18% share of Unit 2 to AmerGen through an exclusive negotiation process.
+This attempt failed when Rochester Gas & Electric, owner of 14% of Unit 2, exercised its right of first refusal.
+While Rochester Gas & Electric would have been the nominal purchaser, it had partnered with Entergy, which would have assumed responsibility for funding the acquisition and operating the plant, and would have assumed all associated risks.
 The sale was subsequently cancelled.
-24